apua/ATN/README.rst

 Acceptance Criteria of Story A
 ------------------------------

--   [ ] user roles: tester, administrator
+-   [v] user roles: tester, administrator

--   [ ] I can register SUTs where "reserved_by" is me, "maintained_by" is me
+-   [v] register SUTs where "reserved_by" is me, "maintained_by" is me

--   [ ] no one can reserve the SUTs I reserved

--   [ ] only I can change my SUTs "reserved_by"

--   [ ] I can reserve a SUT from no one reserved

--   [ ] only I can change my SUTs "maintained_by"
+-   [ ] SUT: one cannot change "reserved_by" from me, but I can

--   [ ] I cannot change my SUTs "maintained_by" to null
+-   [ ] SUT: one cannot change "maintained_by" from me, but I can

+-   [v] SUT: always has maintainer, but may no one reserves it (i.e. "maintained_by" cannot be blank, but "reserved_by" can be)

 -   [v] I can create TD where